 Here’s a list of the most effective methods on how to approach passive candidates and convince them to consider the opportunities in your company.

-This tactic may be obvious, but it’s often overlooked by recruiters when they’re figuring out how to approach passive candidates.
-Whether you’re using an applicant tracking system or still doing manual recruitment, there’s a high chance that the perfect candidate for an opening is already in your current database.
+This tactic may be obvious, but it’s often overlooked by recruiters when they’re figuring out how to source passive candidates.
+Whether you’re using an applicant tracking system that includes a passive candidate recruiting software or still doing manual recruitment, there’s a high chance that the perfect candidate for an opening is already in your current database.
 If you’ve been using an ATS for a long period of time, it’s likely you already have a great selection of top-notch talent to choose from.

 This lets you capitalize on past efforts and saves you time from chasing after new candidates.
 Moving forward, ensure that you don’t delete notes and history attached to current candidates, even those who seemingly don’t fit the bill.
 You never know if you’ll need them in the future.